crate-workbench/cratedb-xlens/docs/maintenance/analysis.md

 (node-maintenance)=

-# CrateDB Node Maintenance Analysis
+# Node maintenance » Analysis

 The `check-maintenance` command provides comprehensive analysis of CrateDB node decommissioning scenarios, helping you understand the impact and requirements before taking a node offline for maintenance.